EricRobertCampbell/obsidian_vaults/SR - Chapter 4 - Geocentric Models.md

-Now let's do a _prior prdeictive check_ --- that is, let's see what predictions our priors make:
+Now let's do a _prior predictive check_ --- that is, let's see what predictions our priors make:

 ```R